Unlimited movie-theater deal could be too good to survive

 Langdon said she's taking chances on smaller releases instead of sticking with blockbusters and their sequels.

 Success could ultimately bring MoviePass' demise.
-Although subscribers pay just $10 a month, MoviePass is paying most theaters the full price of the ticket.
+Although subscribers pay just $10 a month, or less with promotions, MoviePass is paying most theaters the full price of the ticket.
 The U.S. average is about $9, though $15 and up is common in big cities, putting MoviePass in the red with just one movie.
 By contrast, MoviePass competitor Sinemia offers just two or three movies a month for higher fees.

 Plus, with an unlimited plan, MoviePass has to eat some unnecessary costs, such as when a subscriber buys a ticket just to use the theater's restroom.

-MoviePass' parent company, Helios & Matheson, warns in a financial report that MoviePass' future is in "substantial doubt" because it "has incurred losses since its inception and has a present need for additional funding."
+MoviePass' parent company, Helios and Matheson Analytics, warns in a financial report that MoviePass' future is in "substantial doubt" because it "has incurred losses since its inception and has a present need for additional funding."

 The service is ultimately counting on a "gym membership" effect: Subscribers might binge at first, but slow down once the novelty wears off.
 Although subscribers can cancel anytime, they wouldn't be able to sign up again for another nine months to discourage short-term memberships.